This post may contain affiliate links. Please read our disclosure policy.

 Freezer Tips:

-• To freeze, let the meatballs cool completely, then transfer it to airtight containers or freezer bags, leaving some space for expansion.
+• To freeze, let the meatballs cool completely, then transfer to airtight containers or freezer bags, leaving some space for expansion.
 Label and date the containers before placing them in the freezer.

 Nutrition information is automatically calculated, so should only be used as an approximation.